 A warm steamy bath can also help a nighttime cough.
 Start a hot bath using the shower, close the bathroom door and let the room get steamy.
-Add a few drops of eucalyptus or sage into the tub to soothe a cough and open up the chest.
+Add a few drops of essential oils such as wild mountain sage or fir needle into the tub to soothe a cough and open up the chest.

 7. Organic Poached Pears with Cinnamon